 Karnataka is divided into 31 districts.
 Belagavi district is the largest district in terms of area whereas Bangalore Urban district is the most populous district.

-Some interesting facts about Karnataka
+More interesting facts about Karnataka

 - The city of Mysore (Mysuru) which was the capital of the famous Kingdom of Mysore is known for its cleanliness.
 The city constantly ranks among the top cleanest cities in India.

 - Karnataka is the largest coffee exporting state in India.
-Coorg and Chikmagalur are famous for their tea and coffee gardens where the majority production takes place.
+Coorg and Chikmagalur are famous for their tea and coffee gardens where the majority of production takes place.

 - The capital of Karnataka, Bangalore (Bengaluru) is the second-largest city in India.
 It is known as the “Silicon Valley of India” because of its famous IT industry.
-The city has become an employment and startup hub attracting people from all over India.
+The city has become an employment and startup hub attracting youngsters from all over India.

 - The Gommateshwara statue located in Shravanabelagola, Karnataka is a 57-foot monolithic statue built in the 10th century.
 It is one of the highest monolithic statues in the world.